 “Did you see him?”
 David gasped.
 “Did you see that guy?
 The other man… the attendant did you see him?”

 “I do not know to whom you are referring too.”
 The robot replied after glancing over to where he pointed.
 “There is no Attendant there.”

 David was about to say the man’s name, but shut down that thought.
 Instead, he apologized and returned standing in position while she scanned him.
-Every human felt this was unnecessary, but to the computers (and especially the AIs) they always needed this.
+Every human felt this was unnecessary, but to the computers (and especially the AIs) they always needed to verify and scan.
 The identification and documentation of every work order to be fulfilled.
 Cataloguing and processing is the function to know who did what and where they were at the precise time.
 Everything needs to be structured, logical and in the order they understand.
-If he told her he saw a former attendant smiling and waving at him, knowing full well he’s not around anymore, the AI would have instantly removed him from service… permanently.
+If he told her he saw a former attendant smiling and waving at him, knowing they wouldn’t see such a thing, the AI would have instantly removed him from service… permanently.
 Better to just let it go, do his job and then call it a day.
 Sleep is all he needs to feel better.
 He hoped it would all he needed to feel better.